matemagyari/reference-ddd-blackjack/README.txt

 Domain events:
 * inner domain events - events consumed by the Domain: e.g. TableIsFullEvent
 * external domain events - events translated to messages to be sent out of the Bounded Context
+* events are dispatched by aggregate roots, sometimes by domain services.
+Sometimes a domain is translated to multiple messages.
+E.g. PlayerCardsDealtEvent contains the card the player's been dealt.
+The fact that the deal has happened needs to get propagated to all parties around the table, but the card will be shown only the particular player.
+So the PlayerCardsDealtEvent is split into two events in the app layer (in an event handler)

+Application layer responsibilites:
+* provide a facade to the client to interact with the app

 Structure